-Patrick Schwerdtfeger is available to speak in Brussels as a leading authority on self-employment and global business trends.
-He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-If you are planning a business conference at the Bedford Hotel & Congress Center, the Radison Blu Park Lane Hotel Antwerp or some other convention space in Brussels, Belgium, Patrick will deliver the excitement and buzz you’re looking for.
+Patrick Schwerdtfeger is available to speak in Brussels as a leading authority on technology and global business trends.
+He is also an expert on European demographics which is underpinning the economic malaise gripping the continent.
+Patrick is the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
+If you are planning a business conference at the Bedford Hotel & Congress Center on Zuidstraat, the Radison Blu Park Lane Hotel Antwerp on Van Eycklei in Antwerpen, Square-Brussels Meeting Centre on rue Mont des Arts or some other convention space in Brussels, Belgium, Patrick will deliver the excitement and buzz you’re looking for.
 As a motivational keynote speaker, his primary objective is to leave attendees inspired, energized and excited to improve their businesses.

 Ever since the end of World War II, Brussels has emerged as a major center for international politics.
 It is the largest city in Belgium and also it’s capital.
 But Brussels is also the de facto capital of the European Union.
 As such, it hosts the North Atlantic Treaty Organisation (NATO), the European Union (EU), EUROCONTROL and the World Customs Organization.
 With so many international organizations headquartered in Brussels, the city has extensive conference facilities including the Radison Blu Park Lane Hotel Antwerp and the Bedford Hotel & Congress Center.